pluralsight/guides/how-to-polish-create-icons-and-splash-screen-images-add-ads-share-and-test-our-calculator-application/article.md

 Android SDK has an emulator that can emulate the screen size and resolution of most Android devices, but to be honest it's way too slow and klunky and I recommend that you do not use it.
 Instead, download [Genymotion](https://www.genymotion.com/#!/) which is free for personal use.

-After you install and run Genymotion you will see an iterface like this:
+After you install and run Genymotion you will see an interface like this:

 ![](http://i.imgur.com/4Fh0rJb.jpg)